franciscop/brownies/readme.md

 let t = local.token;    // Get it
 delete local.token;     // Del it

-// db is async and a bit different db.token = 42;          // Set it
+// db is ASYNC so read is different db.token = 42;          // Set it
 let t = await db.token; // Get it
 delete db.token;        // Del it